SimpleITK/SimpleITK/Documentation/docs/source/fundamentalConcepts.rst

 1. The API for the SimpleITK
    `Image class <https://itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1Image.html>`_
    in Doxygen format.
-2. To really understand the structure of SimpleITK images and how to work with them we recommend some hands-on interaction using the `SimpleITK Jupyter notebooks <https://github.com/InsightSoftwareConsortium/SimpleITK-Notebooks>`_ (Python and R only).
+2. To really understand the structure of SimpleITK images and how to work with them, we recommend some hands-on interaction using the `SimpleITK Jupyter notebooks <https://github.com/InsightSoftwareConsortium/SimpleITK-Notebooks>`_ (Python and R only).